Project

 Actions #3

-Updated by Daniel Berteaud about 5 years ago
+Updated by Daniel Berteaud over 5 years ago

 This is clearly a bug, as PfSense is not sending valid syslog messages.
 It also affects Graylog (3.0).
 We have to use a raw text input, and manually parse messages because of the missing hostname field.
 For graylog, if we use a syslog input, we get "filterlog" as message source instead of the host.